deanriverson/advent_of_code_2020/README.md

 $ bin/puzzle1
 ```

-You will need to create the `/bin` directory if it doesn't exist.
+You will need to create the `bin` directory if it doesn't exist.
 This directory is already in the .gitignore file.